Effectively Maintain Your Herd with the Best Fence for Cattle

 Once the posts are set, horizontal crossmembers made of galvanized pipe are welded between the vertical posts and a diagonal kicker brace is attached to the structure and attached to a deadman for maximum strength of the bracing structure.
 Pipe welding should be a complete 360 degrees and, when done right, fully penetrate the base metals to create the rigidity to support the 2,000- to 3,000-pound tension of the high-tensile, fixed-knot wire fence without moving.

 This construction practice provides a heavy-duty anchoring point for all the tension that will be applied to your cattle fence over the years.

 Fence Fabric Support Posts

 With a fixed-knot wire mesh fence, we recommend T-post spacing on 20-foot centers.
 This distance can be slightly more or less depending on a number of variables, including topography, animal traffic, and soil types.
 The rigidity and vertical stays of a fixed-knot fence allow it to perform extremely well with nominal 20-foot post spacings.
-The savings of 20-foot intervals offsets the increased cost of the high-tensile wire and results in a much stronger and longer-lasting product.
-In high pressure areas or with cattle that put more pressure on a fence, T-posts and line posts can be spaced on tighter intervals.
+The savings realized by with 20-foot intervals offset the increased cost of the high-tensile wire and results in a much stronger and longer-lasting product.
+In high-pressure areas or with cattle that put more pressure on a fence, T-posts and line posts can be spaced on tighter intervals.

 Additional fence wire support is added through the use of vertical line posts, which are driven into the ground along the fence line at 100- to 120-foot intervals and take the place of T-posts at those locations.
 The primary purpose of these line posts is to give the fence fabric good lateral stability on long runs between the primary bracing structures.